-- (b) To ensure that underachievement in a child suspected of having a specific learning disability is not due to lack of appropriate instruction in reading or math, the group must consider, as part of the evaluation described in § § 300.304 through 300.306 - - (1) Data that demonstrate that prior to, or as a part of the referral process, the child was provided appropriate instruction delivered by qualified personnel; and - (2) Data-based documentation of repeated assessments of achievement at reasonable intervals, reflecting formal assessment of student progress during instruction, which was provided to the child's parents. - (c) The HA must promptly request parental consent to evaluate the child to determine if the child needs special education and related services, and must adhere to the timeframes described in § \$300.301 and 300.303, unless extended by mutual agreement of the child's parents and a group of qualified professionals, as described in 300.306(a)(1)- - (1) If, prior to a referral, the child has not made adequate progress after an appropriate period of time, when provided instruction, as described in paragraphs (b)(1) and (2) of - (2) Whenever a child is referred for an evaluation
+- (b) To ensure that underachievement in a child suspected of having a specific learning disability is not due to lack of appropriate instruction in reading or math, the group must consider, as part of the evaluation described in § § 300.304 through 300.306 - (1) Data that demonstrate that prior to, or as a part of the referral process, the child was provided appropriate instruction in regular education settings delivered by qualified personnel; and - (2) Data-based documentation of repeated assessments of achievement at reasonable intervals, reflecting formal assessment of student progress during instruction, which was provided to the child's parents. - (c) The public agency must promptly request parental consent to evaluate the child to determine if the child needs special education and related services, and must adhere to the timeframes described in § § 300.301 and 300.303, unless extended by mutual agreement of the child's parents and a group of qualified professionals, as described in 300.306(a)(1)-(1) If, prior to a referral, the child has not made adequate progress after an appropriate period of time, when provided instruction, as described in paragraphs (b)(1) and (2) of this - (2) Whenever a child is referred for an evaluation.

 The support services, intervention program options to address the students' difficulties should be made in collaboration with parents, who should be notified of their right to request a special education referral at any time.
-If students continue to struggle with the general curriculum despite provision of interventions, the student should be referred for a special education evaluation within a reasonable timeframe, depending on the degree of response to interventions, the parents' input, and the degree of difficulty the student is experiencing in meeting mastery criteria on general curriculum.
+If students continue to struggle with the general curriculum despite provision of interventions, the student should be referred for a special education evaluation within a reasonable timeframe, determined by the campus intervention committee based on each individual student, depending on the student's degree of response to interventions, the parents' input, and the degree of difficulty the student is experiencing in meeting mastery criteria on general curriculum.
 Implementation of any intervention program cannot serve to delay or deny referral, evaluation, and eligibility determinations under the IDEA when students are suspected of having a disability and a need for special education services.
-Specific Learning Disability is also found in Section 3 - Disability
+The Special Education Director will ensure the "Notice of Parent Right To Request Referral for Evaluation" is included in the district wide student handbook provided to all parents.
+The district wide student handbook including notice is provided annually.